 Unpaid or Paid Internship?

-Once you have the application all ready to go, decide whether this will be a paid or unpaid internship.
+Once you have the application all ready to go, decide how much you are going to pay your intern(s).

 Plus, more people will take you seriously and realize that you have a legitimate program here and genuinely care about the welfare of your team members.

-But, regardless of which you choose, you should prepare yourself to come across quite a few unqualified applicants who are simply looking for easy money.
+But, regardless of how much you choose to pay your interns, you should prepare yourself to come across quite a few unqualified applicants who are simply looking for easy money.